-- 1. Immediately tell your line manager or Designated Safeguarding Lead - 2.
+- 1. Immediately tell your line manager or the Deputy/ Designated Safeguarding Lead - 2.
 Write careful notes of what you witnessed, heard or were told - 3.
 Sign, date and pass your notes to the Designated Safeguarding Lead - 4.
 Try to ensure no-one is placed in a position which could cause further compromise

 Note: Any adult associated with UK Youth has the right to report any concerns, or suspicions about another adult or young person in confidence and free from harassment.

 You must refer; you must not investigate.

-If in any doubt about policy or procedure please contact the Designated Safeguarding Lead, UK Youth Chief Operating Officer Laura Badley - safeguarding@ukyouth.org
+If in any doubt about policy or procedure please contact the Designated Safeguarding Lead, David Watts - safeguarding@ukyouth.org